Stewart hits 2 HRs to help Orioles beat Cole and Yankees 6-1

 But the Yankees couldn’t mount any offense against Baltimore rookie Keegan Akin, so the game was scoreless heading into the bottom of the sixth.

 Stewart was 0 for 17 this season before leading off with a drive over the right-field wall.

+“I laid off a first-pitch breaking ball, then he came to the same spot with the fastball and I was on time,” Stewart said.

 A throwing error by third baseman Thairo Estrada preceded two walks and a two-run single by Mountcastle, and Rio Ruiz capped the uprising with a two-run double.

 Cole finished with 10 strikeouts over six innings.
 He allowed four hits and just one earned run.

 After Cole departed, Stewart homered again, in the seventh off Miguel Yajure for a 6-0 lead.
-It was the first multihomer game for Stewart, who will be seeing more playing time down the stretch after Anthony Santander was put on the injured list Saturday with a strained right oblique.
+It was the first multihomer game for Stewart, who will be seeing more playing time after Anthony Santander was put on the injured list Saturday with a strained right oblique.

 Cole was brilliant at the outset, but so was Akin in his fourth career appearance and second start.
 The 2016 second-round draft pick allowed no runs and three hits over 5 1/3 innings, striking out eight with four walks.

+Akin took pride in getting locked in a duel with one of the best — and most certainly highest paid — pitchers in the game.

+“Obviously, with that caliber of pitcher on the mound you have to go out and keep your team in the game and hope they put up runs,” Akin said.
+“And they did.”

-He was replaced by Dillon Tate (1-0), who pitched 1 1/3 hitless innings to earn his first major league victory.
+Akin was replaced by Dillon Tate (1-0), who pitched 1 1/3 hitless innings to earn his first major league victory.

-Clint Frazier hit a solo shot for the Yankees, who have dropped two straight to the Orioles after beating them 19 times in a row.
+Clint Frazier hit a solo homer for the Yankees, who have dropped two straight to the rebuilding Orioles after beating them 19 times in a row.

+“We’re building a nice foundation here, playing playoff teams night after night, teams with huge payrolls,” manager Brandon Hyde said.

 Gleyber Torres returned to the New York lineup after missing two weeks with a left quad and hamstring injury.
 The shortstop went 1 for 3 with a walk and a double.